loganmarchione/dccd/README.md

 I run a small Kubernetes cluster at home where I use [Renovate](https://github.com/renovatebot/renovate) for dependency management and [Flux](https://github.com/fluxcd/flux2) for continuous deployment.
 Flux has spoiled me, but I've found nothing like it for my small Docker Compose setup (the stuff that isn't on K8s yet).

 DCCD is a bash script that is meant to run via crontab.
-It checks the specified repo and branch for changes, compares the commits on the remote and local repos, and updates the local repo as needed.
+It checks the specified repo and branch for changes, compares the commits on the remote and local repos, and if necessary, updates the local repo and redeploys your Docker Compose applications.

 ## Requirements